utah-cs4470-sp23/class/assembly.md

 Dividing and modulus is harder.
 You divide and modulus integers like
 so:

+    ; Numerator RAX
     mov  rdx, 0
     idiv r10

 This is a bit confusing.
-The input is expected in RAX.
-However, `idiv` considers its input RDX:RAX, a 128-bit number, so we zero our RDX.
+The left operand is expected in RAX.
+However, `idiv` considers its input RDX:RAX, a 128-bit number, so we zero out RDX.
 Then, we divide by the denominator, R10; note that RAX is not mentioned.
 The result of the division is stored in RAX, while the modulus is stored in RDX, so in a modulus operation, you may need to: